-There are a few distinct differences between the male and female pileated.
+There are a few distinct differences between males and females pileated.

-Male – The adult male (above) has a red line from the bill to the throat which I like to call the males mustache and also a red line from the top of the bill to the crest.
+The adult male has a red line from the bill to the throat which I like to call the male’s mustache and also a red line from the top of the bill to the crest.

 The birds like mature forests and heavily wooded parks.
-They specifically prefer large, mature hardwood trees with plenty of down and rotten trees.
+Preferring large, mature hardwood trees with plenty of down and rotten trees.

 What They Eat

+1.)
 Carpenter ants and beetle larvae – The pileated woodpeckers mainly eat insects, they love carpenter ants and wood-boring beetle larvae.
-They feed on insect larvae from inside tree and under the bark by using their long tongues to get into the crevices.
+They feed on insect larvae from inside trees and under the bark by using their long tongues to get into the crevices.

-Fruits, nuts, berries – They forage fruits, nuts, and berries in the wild.
-Will occasionally come to feeder for black oil sunflower seed, hulled sunflower seed, peanuts and a variety of berries if using a large platform feeder or feeder attached to a tree.
+2.)
+Fruits, Nuts, Berries – They forage fruits, nuts, and berries in the wild.
+On occasion, the birds will come to the feeder for black oil sunflower seed, hulled sunflower seed, peanuts and a variety of berries if using a large platform feeder or feeder attached to a tree.

-Suet – They will come to feeders for suet.
-They prefer the suet holders to be firmly attached to a tree and not swinging in the wind.
+3.)
+Suet – They will come to feeders for suet, try your hand at making your own will this recipe.
+Be sure that your suet holders are firmly attached to a tree and not swinging in the wind.

 Damage They Can Do

-Pileated woodpeckers often chip out large and roughly rectangular holes in trees while searching out ant colonies.
+Pileated woodpeckers often chip out large and roughly rectangular holes in trees and search out ant colonies.

-The holes they create can also be oval in size and 4 to 8 inch deep going up and down the trucks of trees.
+The holes they create can be oval in size and 4 to 8 inch deep, often seen going up and down the trunks of trees.

-The woodpeckers have been known to be some trouble for homeowners on homes, garages and of course, their trees.
+The woodpeckers have been known to be some trouble for homeowners on homes, garages, and trees.

 That loud drumming sound they make happens for a reason.